evelinabmcc/ADAPT/README.md

                      - Time limit: 3 Months Training | 6 Months Training | 9 Months Training pathways
                      - Cost : Free | Up to $100 | Up to $300 | Up to $1000
                      + Helpful Resources
+                     *As we develop our website, the courses section for learning materials would be widely expanded and enhanced by filtering the search bar according to course type, and institution.*

         Courses: Our library of courses provided by companies in our database (in progress..)
                - By Field